 Flaxmill Place is almost opposite Elizafield.
 Flax was used to make linen, most of which was exported from Scotland, and it was a very successful industry employing 10 – 12000 workers, many of whom would have been women (although the exact data is unavailable).

-Before the Industrial Revolution, hand spinning had been a widespread female employment.
-It could take as many as ten spinners to provide one hand-loom weaver with yarn, and men did not spin, so most of the workers in the textile industry were women.
+Before the Industrial Revolution, hand spinning had been a widespread source of female employment.
+It could take as many as ten spinners to provide one hand-loom weaver with yarn, and men did not spin, so the majority of the workers in the textile industry were women.
 The new textile machines of the Industrial Revolution changed that.
 Wages for hand-spinning fell, and many rural women who had previously spun, found themselves unemployed.
-In a few locations, new cottage industries such as straw-plaiting and lace-making grew and took the place of spinning, but in other locations women remained unemployed.
+In a few locations, new cottage industries such as straw-plaiting and lace-making grew, taking the place of spinning, but in other locations women remained unemployed.

-The remains of the Catherine Sinclair drinking fountain – the first – (she was a children’s writer and philanthropist 1800-1864) can be found at Steadfastgate, Gosford Place.
+Here are the remains of the Catherine Sinclair drinking fountain – the first ever such watering place.
+She was a children’s writer and philanthropist (1800-1864) and it can be found at Steadfastgate, Gosford Place.
 See the Women of Scotland site for more details.

 North Leith Burial Ground

 Colonel Lady Anne Mackintosh (b 1723-1787) was the daughter of John Farquharson, the chief of the clan and staunch Jacobite.
 She married the head of the Mackintosh(es) when she was aged 19 and was feisty by all accounts, known as one of the damn rebel bitches (the name of a book by Maggie Craig).
 These were women who acted as moral supporters for their men.
 They served in intelligence and communication roles, built support for the movement, sheltered Jacobite fugitives, and had their image torn apart by the enemy press in the papers’ attempt to discredit the Jacobite cause.